 Soluble inks and dyes will run.

 Glossy paper, photographic prints and film are likely to stick together and to other surfaces, and emulsion will start to lift and peel.
-This material will ‘block’ (that is dry together as a block, or single mass) if allowed to dry before items can be separated.
+This material will ‘block’ (i.e. dry together as a block, or single mass) if allowed to dry before items can be separated.